-We're equipping commercial UAV pilots of the future with the best, updated, advanced training in UAS studies which will increase safety and professionalism for all.
-The course content is based on (TP 15263)Transport Canada knowledge requirements for commercial UAV pilots operating drones in Canada.
-See below:
+We're equipping commercial sRPAS pilots of the future with the best, updated, advanced training in studies which will promote safety and professionalism for all.

 Basic Applicant Prerequisites

 ► At least 14 Years of age for Basic 16 for Advanced.
 ID required